 - Once hot, place the korokke in the oil.
 Be careful not to overcrowd the pan, I recommend frying in batches of 4-6 depending on the size of your pan.

 - Fry for a few minutes on each side or until golden all over.

 - Once golden, transfer to a wire rack to allow the excess oil to drip off.

-- Take a small bowl and mix 2 tbsp ketchup and 1 tbsp Worcestershire sauce together.
+- Take a small bowl and mix 2 tbsp Worcestershire sauce and 1 tbsp ketchup sauce together.

 - Sprinkle the korokke with dry parsley and serve with the sauce.